henrikruscon/alcove-releases/README.md

 Feel free to help translate Alcove into different languages on [Crowdin](https://crowdin.com/project/alcove).

-If the desired language isn't on the list, feel free to create a [request](https://github.com/henrikruscon/alcove-releases/issues/new?template=lang_request.yml).
+If the desired language isn't on the list, please create a [request](https://github.com/henrikruscon/alcove-releases/issues/new?template=lang_request.yml).